ASSOCIATION OF FINNISH SCULPTORS

 The Association of Finnish Sculptors is the national organization for Finnish professional sculptors, established in 1910.
 Its main objective is to promote and present Finnish sculpture domestically and abroad.
 As an expert the association offers guidance and information on questions relating to sculpture and represents the professional, economic and social interests of sculptors.

 The association maintains Galleria Sculptor as well as organizes events, seminars and exhibition projects and takes part in for example art fairs.

-The Association of Finnish Sculptors has 450 members.
+The Association of Finnish Sculptors has about 490 members.
 Persons who are Finnish citizens or permanently reside in Finland and have showed their competence as a sculptor qualify as members.
 The members are chosen on the basis of applications.